AwesomeAudioApparatus/demiurge/software/README.md

-# Demiure Sound Processing Engine
+# Demiurge Sound Processing Engine

 The Demiurge Sound Processing Engine (DSPE) is a zero-latency, streaming digital sound, processing platform that handles the real-time aspect of the Demiurge